The Rain Tower Vertical Hydroponic System

 PDF Templates to Download for this Project:

 The video below should explain everything but I will be adding to this page over the next few days with even more information to make it as complete as possible.
+I have since updated the construction so watch the video just underneath this one last.

 Below I will be sharing videos and photos of systems that other people made from the Rain Tower System.